shyamji05/Snakegameusingjava-main/README.md

-# Snakegameusingjava-main
-I developed this game using java
+# this game is made using java
+# in order to run the game run java file "SnakeGame.java" in the terminal
+# ProjectChallenge